Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 He recoiled, pressing hard against Mary.

 The wagon trundled through a few more turns and slowed in what seemed to be a different part of town.
-The din and stink of the marketplace seemed to vanish.
-The houses had large and prominent chimneys and glazed windows.
+The din and stink of the marketplace vanished.
+The houses had large, prominent chimneys and glazed windows.

-Gleaming buggies drawn by powerful black horses filled the street.
+Gleaming coaches drawn by powerful black horses filled the street.

-Francis’s eye caught how a footman rushed out of the house to open the buggy’s door for a finely dressed man in an over gown.
+Francis’s eye caught how a footman rushed out of the house to open the coach’s door for a finely dressed man in an over-gown.
 After the passenger alighted, the footman handed the secretary box to a different servant.
 Without as much as a glance behind him, the man walked into the house.

-So consumed was Francis with his observations, he has not noticed that the wagon stopped.
+So consumed was Francis by his observations, that he had not noticed that their wagon stopped.

 “Marjorie, my sister!” an unfamiliar voice boomed, startling Francis.
 “How very nice to see you again!
 And John, and Edmund, and Mary!
 Welcome!”